natreed/StackplusQueue/README.md

 ### NOTE: CLI operators are 'put' and 'get' for both the Stack and the Queue.
 Easy to type.

 ### Initial Menu has 4 options:
-- 1. Test:  Runs some validation testing and exits.
+1. Test:  Runs some validation testing and exits.
-- 2. Stack: Opens CLI to push and pop operations from a stack.
+2. Stack: Opens CLI to push and pop operations from a stack.
---Stack options are 'put', 'get', return to Initial menu.
+- Stack options are 'put', 'get', return to Initial menu.
-- 3. Queue: Opens CLI to demonstrate enqueue and dequeue operations from a queue.
+3. Queue: Opens CLI to demonstrate enqueue and dequeue operations from a queue.
---Queue ptions are 'put', 'get', return to Initial menu.
+- Queue options are 'put', 'get', return to Initial menu.
-- 4. Exit program.
+4. Exit program.